 Complete the requested information.
-If you are receiving this distribution on behalf of an estate, enter the Taxpayer Identification Number for the estate instead of your Social Security Number.
-If distribution is for a minor, please complete with legal guardian's information.
+If you are receiving this distribution on behalf of an estate, enter the Taxpayer Identification Number for the estate instead of your Social Security Number

-First Name Middle Initial Last Name Address City State ZIP Code Social Security/Taxpayer Iden ntification No. Date of Birth (mm/dd/yyyy) TAX PENALTY: - CT TO AN ADDITIONAL WITHHOLDING OF A 10% f all or a portion of the distribution that is taxable, does not constitute an eligible rollover distribution, complete this section and select the desired withholding option. ☐ I Elect to have an additional I withholding of a 10% tax penalty I Do Not Elect to have an additional withholding of a 10% tax penalty, because this distribution is: is a required distribution payable after I've reached age 70 1⁄2; or a survivor benefit payable after the participant's retirement; or a survivor benefit payable before the participant's retirement to a beneficiary who is not the spouse CERTIFICATION: one payable solor of the participants is can only ·
+First Name Middle Initial Last Name Address City State ZIP Code Social Security/Taxpayer Iden ntification No. Date of Birth (mm/dd/yyyy) periodic distribution is subject ELECTION OF NON-PER TAX PENALTY: to the mandatory 20% withholding.
+RIODIC DISTRIBUTION SUBJECT to a qualified plan.
+I understand by this election that my non- TTO AN ADDITIONAL WITHHOLDING OF A 10% If all or a portion of the distril select the desired withholding cute an eligible rollover distribution, complete this section and ☐ I Elect to have an additional withholding of a 10% tax penalty is a required disa survivor bene dditional withholding of a 10% tax pena stribution payable after I've reached age 70 efit payable after the participant's retiremen efit payable before the participant's retiremen 1⁄2; or t; or Idress, Social Security No. and date of birth as shown above ayments and chose the election(s) shown above.
+Signature Date